vengi-voxel/vengi/src/tools/voxedit/README.md

 # Needed improvements

-* Allow to merge and rename layers from the ui
+* Allow to rename layers from the ui
-* Fix memento states for merge and move of layers
+* Fix memento states for merge, rename and move of layers